sminofff/wit_node/README.md

 # wit_node

-This is the non-official ROS2 package for wit motion company imu and gps sensor.
+This is non-official ROS2 package for wit motion company imu and gps sensor.

 Tested with WitMotion WT901C RS232.